Scopeweb/slate/source/index.html.md

 }
 ```

-This endpoint creates a new category.
+This endpoint allows admins to create a new gig category.

 ### HTTP Request